octoblu/microblu_ws/README.md

   	Serial.print(skynetclient.read());
 }
 ```
-This can be seen in our https://www.npmjs.org/package/skynet-serial example in the node_client directory.
+This can be seen in our Firmata sketch paired with the Node example in the node_client directory. (see also: https://www.npmjs.org/package/skynet-serial)

 LICENSE
 -------